sargalias/jest-examples-and-guides/guides/es6-module-mocks.md

 # ES6 module mocks

 This guide depends on knowing the basics of `jest.mock`.
-Before reading this guide please see [[LINK TO OTHER GUIDE]] or the API for [jest.mock](https://jestjs.io/docs/en/jest-object#jestmockmodulename-factory-options).
+Before reading this guide please see the guide to the basic-module-mocks file or the API for [jest.mock](https://jestjs.io/docs/en/jest-object#jestmockmodulename-factory-options).

 Mocking ES6 modules in tests can have a few gotchas.